Other Sunday and Holy Day Readings

-All these: Abel, Enoch, Noah, Abraham, Isaac and Jacob died in faith without having received their promised inheritance.
-What was their promised inheritance and why didn't they receive it in life or in death?
+All these: Abel, Enoch, Noah, Abraham, Isaac, and Jacob died in faith without having received their promised inheritance.
+What was their promised inheritance, and why didn't they receive it in life or in death?
 Did they ever receive the city God prepared for them?
-With the exception of Enoch, Elijah and perhaps Moses, all the Old Testament Patriarchs and all men and women including Jesus and the inspired writer's ancient and modern audience experienced physical death.
-However, prior to Jesus' Resurrection no human, no matter how righteous, could enter the gates of heaven (CCC#1026).
+Except for Enoch, Elijah, all the Old Testament Patriarchs and all men and women, including Jesus and the inspired writer's ancient and modern audience, experienced or will succumb to physical death.
+However, before Jesus' Resurrection, no human, no matter how righteous, could enter the gates of heaven (CCC#1026).
 Heaven had been "closed" since the fall of our original parents.
 All the dead, both the righteous and sinners in need of purification went to Sheol, the grave/netherworld (Hades in the Greek) to await the coming of the Redeemer.

-We often see the Old Testament people of God as ignorant of the full meaning of the promised Redeemer but the depth of their faith shows that they had a far better grasp of the future reality than we give them credit for understanding.
-Origen wrote concerning their understanding of the promise of salvation: "The saints who preceded Jesus' bodily sojourn, who had a somewhat greater mental grasp than the majority of believers, received the mysteries of divinity because the word of God was teaching them even before he became flesh, for he was always working, being an imitator of his Father of whom he says, "My Father is working still."
-He says, perhaps to the Sadducees who do not believe in the doctrine of the resurrection, "Have you not read in the book of Moses, in the passage about the bush, how God said to him, 'I am the God of Abraham, and the God of Isaac, and the God of Jacob?'
-He is not God of the dead, but of the living."
-If, therefore, God "is not ashamed to be called the God" of these people, and they are numbered among the living by Christ, and all the believers are sons of Abraham, since all the nations are blessed in the faithful Abraham whom God appointed father of the nations, are we hesitant to accept that the living have known the lessons of the living, since they were instructed by Christ, who has existed before the morning star, before he became flesh?"
+We often assume that the Old Testament people of God were ignorant of the full implications God's promise to send a Redeemer-Messiah, but the depth of their faith shows that they had a far better grasp of the future reality than we give them credit for understanding.
+Origen wrote concerning their knowledge of God's promise of eternal salvation: "The saints who preceded Jesus' bodily sojourn, who had a somewhat greater mental grasp than the majority of believers, received the mysteries of divinity because the word of God was teaching them even before he became flesh, for he was always working, being an imitator of his Father of whom he says, 'My Father is working still.'
+He says, perhaps to the Sadducees who do not believe in the doctrine of the resurrection, 'Have you not read in the book of Moses, in the passage about the bush, how God said to him, "I am the God of Abraham, and the God of Isaac, and the God of Jacob?"
+He is not God of the dead, but of the living.'
+If, therefore, God 'is not ashamed to be called the God' of these people, and they are numbered among the living by Christ, and all the believers are sons of Abraham, since all the nations are blessed in the faithful Abraham whom God appointed father of the nations, are we hesitant to accept that the living have known the lessons of the living, since they were instructed by Christ, who has existed before the morning star, before he became flesh?"
 (Origen, On the Gospel of John, 6.17-18).

 Hebrews 11:17-19 ~ Abraham's Test of Faith